Photo: ©iSAW Company at Unsplash

 — "It’s a pretty seamless operation now to find all our images.
 Now that we have a Digital Asset Management system that’s available to all staff, they can self-serve to a large extent."

-7. CMS Integration for seamless publishing
+7. CMS integration for seamless publishing

 Fotoware has ready-made web widgets that can be retrieved from your web publishing system and used to search, browse and select visual assets that can be inserted into your webpage layout.